rsdoiel/antenna/pacific.md

 date: 2025-01-07, from: Island Times

-<p>KOROR, Palau – Authorities in Palau have intercepted two separate attempts to smuggle methamphetamine, commonly known as ice, into the country, marking intensified efforts to curb the flow of illegal drugs.
-The most recent incident occurred on January 4, 2025, when nearly two pounds (793 grams) of methamphetamine were seized at Palau International Airport, valued [&#8230;]</p>
+<p>Updated 1/9/24 KOROR, Palau – Authorities in Palau have intercepted two separate attempts to smuggle methamphetamine, commonly known as ice, into the country, marking intensified efforts to curb the flow of illegal drugs.
+The most recent incident occurred on January 4, 2025, when nearly two pounds (793 grams) of methamphetamine were seized at Palau International [&#8230;]</p>
 <p>The post <a href="https://islandtimes.org/authorities-intercept-major-meth-shipment-in-palaus-first-drug-case-of-2025/">Authorities intercept major Meth shipment in Palau&#8217;s First Drug Case of 2025</a> appeared first on <a href="https://islandtimes.org">Island Times</a>.</p>